Kobzol/cargo-pgo/README.md

 ```

 ### BOLT installation
-Here's a short guide how to compile LLVM with BOLT.
+Here's a short guide how to compile LLVM with BOLT manually.
 You will need a recent compiler, `CMake` and
 `ninja`.

+> Note: LLVM BOLT is slowly getting into package repositories, although it's not fully working out of the box yet.
+> You can find more details [here](https://github.com/Kobzol/cargo-pgo/issues/31) if you're interested.

 1) Download LLVM
     ```bash